ardymalihi/micro-stub/README.md

 # micro-stub

-Micro Stub is a tiny Micro Servcie which helps you to mock a response coming from a request.
+Micro Stub is a tiny Micro Service which helps you to mock a response coming from a request.

 Benefit:

-* Integration Test: You can mock expected reponse coming from a micro service.
+* Integration Test: You can mock expected response coming from a micro service.
-* Productivity: You start implementing the UI and rely on a consistant data before writing the real service for it
+* Productivity: You start implementing the UI and rely on a consistent data before writing the real service for it

 # How it works

-Tjere is a file named microstub.json inside the root folder in which you can specifiy the expcected behavour of your requests and responses
+There is a file named microstub.json inside the root folder in which you can specify the expected behaviour of your requests and responses

 {
   "Subscribers": [